 Butterflyfish are born to separate sexes and the male is thought to be slightly larger.
 In the case of the peppered butterflyfish which form monogamous pairs, spawning is thought to take place in relation to the lunar cycles but not much is certain.
 They become sexually matiue around the age of one year.

 The eggs are spherical and buoyant and it is thought they hatch in 28 to 30 hours, once the eggs hatch a bony plate forms over the head area and these larvae are pelagic for quite some time before developing into juveniles.

-The copperband butterflyfish can be difficult to wean off live foods and this depends much on the individual fish.
+The copperband butterflyfish can be difficult to wean off live foods and this as usual much depends on the individual fish.
+Some are easier than others.
 Fishes from Australia are more expensive but tend to be in healthier condition.
 As with any other purchase always choose a healthy looking specimen.

 They should only be kept by upper intermediate and experienced aquarists as they are shy feeders and may need to be offered quite a variety of foods before they will start eating.
 They are very good for controlling glass anemones or aiptasia.

 They need a fair amount of swimming space as well as holes and overhangs to move in and out of and should only be introduced to a well established aquarium to give them some live foods to supplement their diet.
 They will pick on some anemones and featherworms and occasionally polyps of the larger stony corals.Much of this depends on the individual fish though.
 Some do and some do not.